A quality control manager wants to see how many defective product... | Study Prep in Pearson+

 1

-Understand the problem: The quality control manager is selecting a subset of 100 units from a total of 1500 units produced in a day using a random number generator.
-The goal is to determine the type of sampling method used.
+Understand the problem: The quality control manager is selecting three random cases of units at the end of the day to test for defective units.
+The goal is to identify the type of sampling method used.

-Review the definitions of the sampling methods: Simple random sampling involves selecting a sample where every unit has an equal chance of being chosen.
-Stratified sampling divides the population into subgroups (strata) and samples are taken from each subgroup.
-Cluster sampling involves dividing the population into clusters and randomly selecting entire clusters.
-Systematic sampling selects every nth unit from the population.
+Review the definitions of the sampling methods: Simple random sampling involves selecting individual items randomly from the entire population.
+Stratified sampling divides the population into subgroups (strata) and samples from each subgroup.
+Cluster sampling involves dividing the population into groups (clusters) and randomly selecting entire clusters.
+Systematic sampling selects every nth item from a list or sequence.

-Analyze the method described: The problem states that a random number generator is used to select 100 units from the total population of 1500 units.
-This implies that each unit has an equal chance of being selected, without any grouping or systematic pattern.
+Analyze the scenario: The manager is selecting entire cases (clusters) of units rather than individual units or dividing the population into strata.
+This aligns with the definition of cluster sampling.

-Compare the method to the definitions: Since the selection is random and does not involve dividing the population into subgroups, clusters, or using a systematic pattern, the method aligns with the definition of simple random sampling.
+Compare with other methods: The selection is not systematic (e.g., every nth case), not stratified (no subgroups are defined), and not simple random sampling (individual units are not selected randomly).

-Conclude: The sampling method used in this scenario is simple random sampling.
+Conclude: Based on the analysis, the sampling method used in this scenario is cluster sampling.

 Watch next